 Discover the rules of CBD legislation in Portugal

-Interest in CBD products in Portugal has risen recently.
+Interest in CBD Legislation Portugal, What Does The Law Actually Say? has risen recently.
 This curious shift is closely linked to the growing acceptance of cannabis cultivation in the country.
 As such, many would-be producers and consumers of CBD products are left wondering about the rules governing this emerging market.
 This blog will cover the ins and outs of CBD legislation in Portugal, helping you figure out how to navigate the rules of this budding industry.

 GrowerIQ’s cannabis production software can help you achieve your objectives by providing valuable insights into the regulations and best practices for cannabis plantation in Portugal.